Brian Laundrie manhunt: Gabby Petito in new bodycam footage claims fiance hit her

 The newly released video shows a different side of the Aug.
 12 police stop in Moab

 Gabby Petito told a Utah police officer that Brian Laundrie hit her on Aug.
-12, according to newly released bodycam video from a second Moab officer who arrived at the scene.
+12, according to newly released bodycam video from a second Moab officer who arrived at the scene – but she quickly backtracked and claimed she struck first.

 Meanwhile Laundrie said he "didn’t have time" to defend himself from allegations he’d struck his fiancée.